jrsarath/Aura-Climate/README.md

 - esp-matter installed and configured
 Steps
 - Clone the repository
-- Set GPIO pins for DHT22 and I2C (SGP40) sensors using Kconfig
+- Set I2C pins for SHT40 and ENS160 sensors using Kconfig
 - Build and flash the firmware